Automaticity of non-positively curved $k$-fold triangle groups: Relating combinatorial and geodesics

-Assume that there are $m_i$ $n_i-$gons, $n_i\geq6$, that are $g|_{[u',v']}$-cells .
+Now we will have a closer look at the curvature coming from $g$.
+Assume that there are $m_i$ $n_i$-gons, $n_i\geq6$, that are $g|_{[u',v']}$-cells .
 Then they must intersect $g|_{[u',v']}$ in a connected sequence of edges, because $g|_{[u',v']}$ is a combinatorial geodesic and the disc diagram is reduced.
 The edges of $g|_{[u',v']}$ preceding and following this sequence can either belong to another $n_i'$-gon or to a triangle.
 We differentiate between $n_i$-gons which have zero, one or two $g$-adjacent triangles.

 Denote those respectively by $n_i^{(0)}$-gons, $n_i^{(1)}$-gons and $n_i^{(2)}$-gons.
 Further, denote the number of each of them by $m_i^{(0)}$, $m_i^{(1)}$ and $m_i^{(2)}$, where $m_i^{(0)}+m_i^{(1)}+m_i^{(2)}=m_i.$ Finally, denote the number triangular $g|_{[u',v']}$-cells by $s$.
 We can see that $s\geq\sum_i\frac{m_i^{(1)}+2m_i^{(2)}}{2}$.
 As previously mentioned, the curvature of each triangle is $\kappa(t)=-\pi.$ and the curvature of each $n_i^{(j)}$-gon $-(n_i^{(j)}-6)\frac{\pi}{3}$.
 Additionally, as $\mathcal{D}$ has no cut points, none of the triangles can be shared cells with $g_\gamma$, so we get their full curvature.
 On the other hand, the $n_i$-gons can be shared, so we might not get their full curvature, but we get at least half of it.
 Hence, \ref{catacomb lowerbound 0} transforms into the following: